Petra discography: Compilation albums

+Singles

 Solo projects

 There are several solo projects by members of Petra, namely those of Greg X. Volz (lead vocals, 1977–1985), John Lawry (keyboards & vocals, 1985–1995), and John Schlitt (lead vocals, 1986–2005, 2010–present).
 John Elefante, co-producer of Petra, also brought out a few albums.
 Both he and his brother Dino, co-producer of Petra, founded the group Mastedon and have produced several other bands together.

 Also released in March 2007 was a duet project by John Schlitt and Bob Hartman entitled Vertical Expressions, under the band name II Guys From Petra.